Designing a Zen Garden Micro-Sanctuary

 This isn’t aesthetic.
 It’s functional.

 - Granite (Crushed): Sharp.
 Angular.
 It holds rake lines perfectly.
 If you want active meditation (raking), get this.
-It’s high maintenance (leaves get stuck), but it looks incredible.
+It requires regular maintenance (expect 15-20 minutes a week using tweezers or a specialized mini-blower to remove debris).
+Expect to spend $150-$300 on high-quality gravel for a standard balcony.

 - River Stone (Polished): Smooth.
 Rounded.
 It’s soft underfoot.
-It doesn’t hold rake lines, but it feels amazing to walk on.
+It doesn’t hold rake lines, but it feels amazing to walk on and is nearly maintenance-free.
 If you want a tactile sanctuary, this is it.
+Cost is typically lower, averaging $80-$150 for a small area.

 Specify your intent before you buy heavily.
 Nothing is worse than raking river stones.